MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

     > [!NOTE]
     > If the  `ping` command is blocked on the network, try using either the  `tracert -4` or the  `pathping -4` command instead.

-## Create and configure a target application for the SSL certificate in SharePoint Online
+## Create and configure a target application for the SSL certificate in SharePoint in Microsoft 365
 <a name="configurespo"> </a>

-In this section, you create and configure a Secure Store target application in SharePoint Online.
-This target application is used to store the Secure Channel SSL certificate and enable it so that it can be used by SharePoint Online services when users request data from the on-premises SharePoint farm.
+In this section, you create and configure a Secure Store target application in SharePoint in Microsoft 365.
+This target application is used to store the Secure Channel SSL certificate and enable it so that it can be used by SharePoint in Microsoft 365 services when users request data from the on-premises SharePoint farm.
 We refer to this target application as the Secure Channel Target Application.

 |||
 |:-----|:-----|